 - In a medium bowl add flour, salt, soda and cinnamon, whisk to combine, then fold in the diced apple until combined.

 - With a wooden spoon add the flour mixture, alternately with the milk (in 3 parts, ending with the milk) to the creamed mixture.
 Mix just until combined.
+Batter will be lumpy.
 Spoon into the prepared loaf pan, top with either the cinnamon topping or crumb topping and bake approximately 55 minutes.

 FOR THE CINNAMON TOPPING